 Abundance is a story pantry affirming Transgender and Gender Diverse (TGD) people as they age.
 The project was inspired by recent research on TGD elders experiences of ageing and abuse.
 We heard from TGD people that, alongside strategies to address rights violations, there is a need to affirm TGD identities and build hope.
 Abundance draws on the wisdom of TGD elders, in partnership with younger TGD folk, to document stories and offer hope for TGD people as they age.

-Abundance documents stories using text, photographs and Fowlers jars – these jars are often used to preserve fruit and vegetables when they are in abundance – so they can be shared with others or kept for leaner times.
+Abundance documents stories using text, photographs and Fowlers jars (used to preserve fruit and vegetables when they are in abundance so they can be shared with others or kept for leaner times).

 Click on the photos to read the short stories – and for full stories click here.
 Photographs (c) Lisa White, The Social Photographer.